Controversy Reignites over Ride-Hailing Service Tada Following Indictment of Company Chiefs

-Report: The taxi industry on Tuesday hailed the prosecution's decision to indict the operator of the ride-hailing service called Tada on charges of running an illegal business.
+The taxi industry on Tuesday hailed the prosecution's decision to indict the operator of the ride-hailing service called

-Taxi industry groups called for the termination Tada after the indictments of Lee Jae-woong, the head of car-sharing app SoCar, and Park Jae-uk, the head of its rental car-hailing unit VCNC, which runs Tada.
-They also took aim at the Transportation Ministry and other mobility platforms.

 In February, an association of taxi drivers in Seoul filed a complaint against the two businessmen, claiming Tada threatens their livelihood and violates the country's transportation law that bans rented vehicles from offering rides in exchange for money.